weiwzhang/updates/updates/Rose_Weekly_Updates.md

 - **Past Week:** Fixed all the website issues except for the last two that I got stuck on.
 - **Got Stuck on:** Still not sure how to fold up the subtopics in api and move the contents bar to the top.
 - **Coming Week:** Start fixing issues on github and focus more on translating the files from yxdragon.

+## 03-24-2017

+- **Past Week:** Fixed all the website issues.
+- **Got Stuck on:** There might still be some small layout issues.
+- **Coming Week:** I'll be traveling during Spring Break but I'll keep on fixing the website if anything doesn't look good.